We do not accept transfers from outside Weill Cornell Medical College.

 To be considered for transfer into the MD-PhD Program, a medical student must have completed at least one major research experience with a faculty member who has a graduate school appointment in either the Weill Cornell Graduate School of Medical Sciences (WCGS), the David Rockefeller Graduate School (RU), or the Louis V. Gerstner Jr. Graduate School of Biomedical Sciences (GSK).
 This may be in the form of an Area of Concentration (AoC) project.

 All applicants for transfer must be in good academic standing in the Medical College.
-Applicants must have taken their USMLE Step 1 examination and have developed a plan for taking USMLE Step 2 CK/CS before, or shortly after, transferring into the Program.
+Applicants must have completed their core clerkships, taken their USMLE Step 1 examination, and have developed a plan for taking USMLE Step 2 CK/CS before, or shortly after, transferring into the Program.

 The application deadline is May 1.
 Any student who is contemplating applying for transfer into the MD-PhD Program should contact the Program Office, as well as meet with the MD-PhD Program Director and the Medical College’s Associate Dean for Academic Affairs to discuss their interest in transferring.

 Recommendation letters from at least two science faculty members who can evaluate the applicant's research potential and suitability for a combined degree program.
 At least one letter should be from a member of the graduate faculty in the Tri-Institutional MD-PhD Program